LillianHo5/cse15l-lab-reports/lab-report-1-week-2.md

 ## Setting an SSH Key
 You have probably noticed how time-consuming it might be to type (or copy and paste) our password, everytime we want to connect to the server through `ssh` or copying files using `scp`.

 In order to avoid this proble, we can use `ssh` keys!
 These keys can be created through the `ssh-keygen` command, which creates a pair of files: the public key and the private key.

-In order to use these keys, we must copy the public key to the
+In order to use these keys, we must copy:
+1. the public key to a specific location in the **server**
+2. the private key to a specific location in the **client**/**your computer**

 ## Optimizing Remote Running